 To deal with the angry patient, first take a moment to collect yourself.
 Try taking a few deep breaths or even leaving the room to create some space.
 Once you feel level-headed, acknowledge the patient’s grievances.
 Apologize without admitting fault — similar to how you would respond to a negative online review — and ask how the patient thinks the matter would be best resolved.
 For example, you could say: “I understand you’re angry.
 What can I do to help you feel understood?”

 Flaky patients might not argue or otherwise cause a scene in the waiting room, but they’re bad for business nonetheless.

 Patients who are consistently late throw off your schedule.
 When this happens, the best case scenario is that you spend a little less time with your next scheduled patient.
 The worst case scenario is you run behind the rest of the day, which could irritate other patients who arrived to their appointments on time.

-You can try to deal with flaky patients by introducing financial penalties or by double booking appointment slots, but tactics like these don’t usually win doctor’s favor with any of their patients.
+You can try to deal with flaky patients by introducing financial penalties, but tactics like this don’t usually win doctor’s favor with any of their patients.
 Patients who are late to or miss an appointment for a legitimate reason will be upset when confronted with a charge, and your patient retention could take a hit.

 Dr. Google doesn’t usually provide an accurate health reading, but that doesn’t stop many patients from going online to look for answers to their medical woes.
-According to the Pew Research Center, 35 percent of U.S. adults say they have gone online specifically to try to figure out what medical condition they or someone else might have.
+According to PatientPop research, 75 percent of adults have searched online to find out about a doctor, a dentist, or medical care; 61 percent do so sometimes or often.

 Patients who self-diagnose can be frustrating.
 They can undermine your authority by insisting on tests that aren’t necessary or treatment plans you know will not be effective.
 But, like angry patients, self-diagnosing patients don’t usually like to hear they’re wrong.